 Prior to the submission of a proposal, applicants should consult with those stakeholders that their project could influence and, if necessary, seek approval.
 In many instances this is Facilities Management, but IT, Procurement, and other departments may also be involved.

 Depending on the number of project proposals received, the committee may not fund the full amount requested for all projects.
 Cost sharing with other organizations or units is encouraged.

 All projects receiving funding should clearly identify the Green Fee as a source of support.
 Due to the variety of projects covered through the Green Fee this identification may take different forms.
 If unsure of the best way to recognize the funding source on a project please consult the Director of Sustainability.

-The COS Steering Committee will announce Green Fee funding decisions once each semester.
-In the semester following the receipt of funds, the Project Leader should submit a brief interim project report describing the status of work and any results achieved.
+At the time of the award, recipients of COS project grants are required to submit a short summary paragraph about their project for publication on the website and press release.
+Each semester following the receipt of funds, the project leader will submit a brief progress report describing the status of work and any results achieved.
 A final report is due upon completion of the project.

 For additional details and information please download the Green Fee Policy

 Questions and applications for funding through the Green Fee should be sent to Director of Sustainability, Calandra Waters Lake at [[waterslake]].
 Applications will be forwarded to the Committee on Sustainability for review.